Things get a little awkward sometimes when people in the flesh and blood world find out I write about frugal living.

 We want a content, healthy, stress-free life.

 Frugality is the means to a better life.

 So what will make your life better right now?

 The answer to what will make your life better right now will be different from mine.
 After all, we all have different priorities.

-It’s a question that each of us need to answer individually.
-There’s no right or wrong answers!
+It’s a question that each of us needs to answer individually.
+There are no right or wrong answers!